 Upcoming Examination Dates

-On 21 March 2018, BILA sophomores and juniors will have the opportunity to take the PSAT and SAT as part of BILA School Day.
+On 4 May 2020, BILA sophomores and juniors will have the opportunity to take the PSAT and SAT as part of New York City's SAT Day.
 Eligible students are currently participating in preparation courses and will have additional weekend prep opportunities.
 Check our News Feed and Parent-Teacher Association Blog for further details about these opportunities.

 The Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) is a standardized test administered by the College Board and cosponsored by the National Merit Scholarship Corporation.
 BILA students take this examination in April, and high scores can lead to the offer of significant scholarships.

 - Approximately 3.5 million students take the PSAT/NMSQT each year.